discordeno/discordeno/website/docs/caching.md

 This provides the following props: (should be self explanatory with intellisense)

+-   `options.bulk.removeChannel`
 -   `options.bulk.removeGuild`
 -   `options.bulk.removeRole`
 -   `options.bulk.replaceInternalBulkRemover` - To set props under this prop to tell the cache proxy whether or not to run internal bulk removers.

+#### Note: If you cache outside memory, you must handle bulk removals yourself, otherwise they will **NOT** be deleted.
+The following are the bulk remover functions and the actions they should perform:

+-   `removeChannel` - This should remove the channel and all the thread channels that are in this channel.
+-   `removeGuild` - This should remove the guild, all the channels, members, roles that are in this guild.
+-   `removeRole` - This should remove the role and remove it from the role list of every member who has it.

 #### `options.sweeper`: